 Frémont also served during the Civil War.
 He was the commander of the Department of the West for five months before being dismissed by President Lincoln.
-Following the Civil War, Fremont retired from public life to devote himself to finding a possible transcontinental railroad route.
-In 1878 he was appointed territorial governor of Arizona - a position he held until 1881.
-He 1998 Trans-Mississippi Reprint in Two died nine years later in 1890.
+Following the Civil War, Frémont retired from public life to devote himself to finding a possible transcontinental railroad route.
+In 1878, he was appointed territorial governor of Arizona, a position he held until 1881.
+In early July 1890, Frémont suffered from a brief illness brought on by a hot summer day.
+He died days later on July 13, 1890.